Lethargy

-Lethargy is a state of tiredness, sleepiness, weariness, fatigue, sluggishness, or lack of energy.
-It can be accompanied by depression, decreased motivation, or apathy.
+Lethargy is a state of physical or mental weariness, fatigue, sluggishness, or lack of energy.
+It can be accompanied by depression, decreased motivation, or apathy, but can also present with having a desire, but not the energy to initiate or perform tasks.
 Lethargy can be a normal response to inadequate sleep, overexertion, overworking, stress, lack of exercise, improper nutrition, drug abuse, boredom, or a symptom of an underlying illness or disorder.
 It may also be a side effect of medication or caused by an interaction between medications and alcohol.
 It may also be an altered level of consciousness.

 When part of a normal response, lethargy often resolves with rest, adequate sleep, decreased stress, physical exercise, and good nutrition.
 Its symptoms, however, can last days or even months, so it can be a sign of a recent underlying illness or infection if it does not resolve normally.